 - Arnold, Malcolm (1921 –2006) Concertos No.1 and No. 2

-The second Concerto was composed in 1974 and dedicated to one of the finest jazz clarinettists of his age, Benny Goodman.
+The second Concerto was composed in 1974 and dedicated to one of the finest jazz clarinetists of his age, Benny Goodman.
 Goodman was a friend of Arnold’s and the jazz influence can be heard most notably in the finale titled “The pre-Goodman Rag”.
-The scoring is more imaginative this time with plenty of additional percussion.
+The scoring is more imaginative this time with plenty of additional percussions.

 2. Bärmann, Karl (1811 – 1885) Concerto Militaire (Op.6)

 The Bärmann father (Heinrich), and son team were both formidable clarinet players and both composers.
-This Concerto was composed around 1875 and is good fun to play for the more advanced clarinettist.
-The work displays some of the incredible technique that Bärmann must have possessed and follows the usual three-movement form.
+This Concerto was composed around 1875 and is good fun to play for the more advanced clarinetist.
+The work displays some of the incredible techniques that Bärmann must have possessed and followed the usual three-movement form.
 (Allegro/Andante/Allegro)